autumn-mck/site-astro/src/content/blog/blog/2024/running-an-instance/index.md

 This blog post is a couple of thoughts on running a fediverse instance after growing one from a single user instance to a community of about 20 friends over a year and a half - a few things I think went well, what I could've done better, and a caution that it's not as easy as it seems.

 This isn't a blog post to explain the fediverse - if you've not heard of it before, then unfortunately you're not the target audience for this post.
-In short, it's a social network that on the backend functions similarly to email, where people can be on different providers (gmail, icloud, etc) and still talk to each other.
+In short, it's a social network that on the backend functions similarly to email, in that people can be on different providers (gmail, icloud, etc) and still talk to each other.
 (Although the fediverse is a lot less centralised than email, with thousands of instances of all sizes)

 ## The easy bit